ENCCS/gpu-programming/content/13-examples.rst

 .. figure:: img/stencil/heat-omp-S.png
    :align: center

-.. challenge:: Exercise: heat flow computation scaling
+.. challenge:: Discussion: heat flow computation scaling

    1. How is heat flow computation expected to scale with respect to the number of time steps?